Jonathan Hansen

 Faculty Associate, David Rockefeller Center for Latin American Studies

-Jonathan Hansen profile photo
+Jonathan Hansen headshot

 I am a Senior Lecturer on Social Studies and Faculty Associate, David Rockefeller Center for Latin American Studies.
 An intellectual historian, I am the author of Young Castro: The Making of a Revolutionary (2019, Simon & Schuster), Guantánamo: An American History (2011, Hill and Wang), and The Lost Promise of Patriotism: Debating American Identity, 1890-1920 (2003, Chicago), along with articles, op-eds, and book reviews on U.S. imperialism, nationalism, cosmopolitanism, and race and ethnicity.